Raj Vardhman is a tech expert and the Chief Tech Strategist at TechJury.net, where he leads the rese... | See full bio

 Overall, Edge doesn't appear interested in any "best internet browser" battles — like a tired, long-time employee it just wants to do the bare minimum to get their paycheck at the end of the month.

 Edge users can further optimize their browsing with add-ons from the Microsoft Store.
-The library includes 270 extensions, which is significantly less than what Chrome and Firefox have to offer.
+The library includes about 260 extensions, which is significantly less than what Chrome and Firefox have to offer.

 Navigating through the Microsoft Store is needlessly chaotic.
 There are no filters or categorization - just three long pages of add-ons to scroll through.

-When it comes to security, Edge puts more than the usual minimum efforts.
+When it comes to security, Edge puts more than the usual minimum effort.
 The browser was able to detect phishing and malware attacks and isolate the threats without risks to my data.

 Not only did Edge flush out 98% of the vulnerabilities, but it was amazingly quick in doing so as well.